Ben Utter, one of the founders of Vital, reflects on how we–doctors, scholars, parents, everyone–can improve each other’s health by listening.

 And lose them both.

 —D.H.
 Lawrence, “Listening”

 The doorbell rang in my dream the other night, and I opened our front door to find a food deliveryman.
-Without a word, he handed me a cooler and walking back toward his car.
+Without a word, he handed me a cooler and walked back toward his car.
 Inside the Styrofoam container were several slices of fugu, the infamous, highly toxic pufferfish, the kind prepared only by highly-skilled Japanese chefs, lest a residual trace of poison kill a diner.
-In the dream, I handed these morsels to my young daughter and son and watched—unreflectingly but, as is often the case in dreams, with a suffocating sense of imminent danger—as they slurped them down.
+In the dream, I handed these morsels to my young daughter and son and watched—passively, but, as is often the case in dreams, with a suffocating sense of imminent danger—as they slurped them down.
 I awoke with a gasp, disoriented, still wondering whether or not this dangerous dinner was going to send my children into renal failure (turns out that on this count, at least, I needn’t have worried, since tetrodotoxin kills by paralyzing the lungs—an unsurprising error on the part of my mind’s dream production company, which had no more data to draw on than what I knew about fugu from watching that episode of The Simpsons).

 I can’t say for sure why I was dreaming of blithely endangering the lives of my children, though I suspect it may have been a manifestation of parental anxiety over a small mass that had recently appeared in my daughter’s cheek.
 She had been complaining for several days of pain along her jaw.
 Probably just a blocked salivary duct, my wife and I assured each other.
 Surely not an abscess.
 And so we treated it with a hot water bottle, and told her to be tough, and hoped it would go away.